 The Education Division offers a licensure program (i.e., certification) in Elementary Education.
-The program of study leads to a Bachelor of Arts or Science degree in the discipline as well as a Class A North Carolina teaching license (if applicable).
+The program of study outlined in this catalog leads to a Bachelor of Science degree in the discipline as well as a Class A North Carolina teaching license (if applicable).
+The Bachelor of Arts degree is also offered.